cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 !> Any customisations you add above, will be saved across future prereqs.sh executions , unless you specify `-f` flag to overwrite completely.

-#### Start the script
+#### Deploy the script

+**systemd service**
+The script can be deployed as a background service in different ways but the recommended and easiest way if [prereqs.sh](basics.md#pre-requisites) was used, is to utilize the `deploy-as-systemd.sh` script to setup and schedule the execution.
+This will deploy both push & fetch service files as well as timers for a scheduled 60 min node alive message and cnode restart at the user set interval when running the deploy script.

+- cnode.timer            : handles the scheduled restart of cardano-node(cnode.sh), default every 24h
+- cnode-tu-fetch.service : fetches a fresh topology file before cnode.service file is started/restarted
+- cnode-tu-push.service  : pushes a node alive message to Topology Updater API
+- cnode-tu-push.timer    : schedules the push service to execute once every hour

+`systemctl list-timers <service>.timer` can be used to to check the service schedule, e.g `systemctl list-timers cnode.timer` to check when node is scheduled to be restarted.

+**crontab job**
-Then add the script to be executed once per hour at a minute of your choice (eg xx:25 o'clock in the example below), note that the example below is a `crontab` job addition.
+Another way to deploy topologyUpdater.sh script is as a `crontab` job.
+Add the script to be executed once per hour at a minute of your choice (eg xx:25 o'clock in the example below).
+The example below will handle both the fetch and push in a single call to the script once an hour.
+In addition to the below crontab job for topologyUpdater, it's expected that you also add a scheduled restart of the relay node to pick up a fresh topology file fetched by topologyUpdater script with relays that are alive and well.

 ``` bash
 25 * * * * /opt/cardano/cnode/scripts/topologyUpdater.sh
 ```

+#### Logs
-you can check the last result in `logs/topologyUpdater_lastresult.json`
+You can check the last result of push message in `logs/topologyUpdater_lastresult.json`.
+If deployed as systemd service, use `sudo journalctl -u <service>` to check output from service.

 #### Step by Step to have your relay node listed in the topology